Amy Silverman

 Amy Silverman is an American author, journalist, blogger, and National Public Radio contributor.
-She is former Managing Editor at Phoenix New Times and is a commentator for KJZZ, the National Public Radio affiliate in Phoenix.
+She is a former managing editor at Phoenix New Times and a commentator for KJZZ, the National Public Radio affiliate in Phoenix.
 Her work has appeared on the radio show This American Life and in The New York Times.
 She has a master's in journalism from Columbia University.
 Her memoir, My Heart Can't Even Believe It, was published by Woodbine Press in May 2016; it accounts for her experience raising a daughter with Down syndrome.